 You likely hear myths about retiring or living in Mexico when you talk about the country to others.
 See if you recognize hearing any of these ideas from past conversations.

-1. Mexico a very religious and conservative a country to retire to.
+1. Mexico a very religious and conservative a country.

 False.
 Mexico is young.
 One third is between the age of 12 and 29.
 Things are changing accordingly.
 It's not the same country as it was even a decade ago.

 While still more religious and conservative than the U.S., don't make false assumptions.
 I notice very little difference between myself and my Mexican peers in terms of being progressive about gay rights, divorce and women’s rights.

 Even though a Catholic country, those declaring themselves Catholic has declined from 88% (2000) to 72% today.

 The divorce rate is between 20-29% overall, and higher in couples forming after 1967.
 Same sex marriage is legal in many parts of Mexico, including Mexico City.
 Personally, I have found Mexicans more tolerant than Americans of differences in sexual orientation and dress.

 Mexicans have more respect for religion, even if they don’t attend church and are not practicing catholics.
 They are less bitter than Spaniards about the church because they have not experienced the same history of corruption, abuse and overall brutality from the church as Europe.

 False.
 Or maybe I should say no more dangerous than ours.
 Plenty of statistics support that if you eliminate the half-dozen or so “hot spots” of drug-related violence, Mexico is safer.
 The U.S. State Department does not use the same standards for rating safety in Mexico as they do Europe and other countries.

 It’s not that Mexico doesn’t have problems with violence (as does the United States).
 The problem is that what you read in these advisories creates a sense of alarm so completely out of proportion to the truth about Mexico as to render them ridiculous.
 Advisory reports lack the nuance to make them valuable.